airtai/faststream/docs/docs/en/getting-started/middlewares/index.md

         return await super().after_consume(err)
 ```

-This way you can patch incoming message body right before passing it to you consumer subscriber.
+This way, you can patch the incoming message body right before passing it to your consumer subscriber.

-Also, if you have multiple filters for one subscriber, these methods will be called at once: then the filtering complete success.
+Also, if you have multiple filters for one subscriber, these methods will be called at once when the filtering is completed successfully.

-## Message publishing wrapper
+## Message Publishing Wrapper

-Finally, using middlewares you are able to patch outcoming message too.
-This way, (as an example) you can compress/encode outcoming message at Application level.
+Finally, using middlewares, you are able to patch outgoing messages too.
+For example, you can compress/encode outgoing messages at the application level.

-In this case you need to specify `on_publish` and `after_publish` methods:
+In this, case you need to specify `on_publish` and `after_publish` methods:

 ``` python
 from typing import Optional